Krasnoyarsk: Railway

 Krasnoyarsk lies on the Yenisei River and historically has been an important junction on the Trans-Siberian Railway.
 Krasnoyarsk-Passazhirsky (Красноярск-Пассажирский, lit.
 Krasnoyarsk-Passenger) is the main railway station of Krasnoyarsk.
 Long-range trains of the Trans-Siberian Railway stop at this station.
-There are some stations served by Elektrichka and there is Krasnoyarsk-East goods station 26.3 km east of Krasnoyarsk-Passazhirsky.
+There are some stations served by Elektrichka and there is Krasnoyarsk-East goods station 26.3km east of Krasnoyarsk-Passazhirsky.

 Airports

 Krasnoyarsk was served by two airports: Yemelyanovo Airport is the main airport and handles both medium and long-haul domestic as well as international flights, and is 27 km northwest of the city.
 The secondary Cheremshanka Airport handled short-haul flights.
 Cheremshanka has lost its eminent role as the main base airport for an extensive network of local air services (MVL) in Krasnoyarsk Krai formerly served by the local Aeroflot Krasnoyarsk Directorate.
-In December 2011 a fire broke out at the Cheremshanka airport which destroyed the terminal building and the air traffic control tower.
+In December 2011, a fire broke out at the Cheremshanka airport which destroyed the terminal building and the air traffic control tower.

 Tourism

 The most popular place of attraction for tourists visiting Krasnoyarsk is the huge national nature reserve Stolby ("pillars"), which covers an area of 470 km2 with numerous giant granite rocks formations up to 100 meters high, many of very extraordinary shapes.
 Stolby is also a major rock climbing location.
 Many local climbers intentionally do not use any belaying equipment and call their extreme sport stolbizm, known elsewhere as solo climbing.

-Other popular showplaces include the Krasnoyarsk Hydroelectric Power Station dam, the Karaulnaya Gora hill with the Paraskeva Pyatnitsa Chapel, museums, theaters, etc.
+Other popular showplaces include the Krasnoyarsk Hydroelectric Power Station dam, the Karaulnaya Gora hill with the Paraskeva Pyatnitsa Chapel, museums, theatres, etc.

 Sports

-Krasnoyarsk is a center of Siberian sports.
+Krasnoyarsk is a centre of Siberian sports.
 Areas, where Krasnoyarsk excels compared to other Russian cities, include rugby union, bandy, and freestyle wrestling.

 Yenisey was the Soviet bandy champions every year in the 1980s as well as in 1991.
 The first Russian title came in 2001.
-In 2014 they became champions of the Bandy Super League and had the highest average attendance, 5 747.
+In 2014, they became champions of the Bandy Super League and had the highest average attendance (5747).
 In 2015 the league title was won again as well as in 2016.
-At the 2019 Winter Universiade, bandy was due to feature as a demonstration sport for the first time and tournaments for both men and women were planned.
-An indoor stadium will be built for the occasion.
-It is planned to be ready for use by the end of 2018.
-The complexity of the construction is considered unique.
+At the 2019 Winter Universiade, hosted by Krasnoyarsk, bandy was included in the sports programme for the first time in the history of the event.
+The Yenisey Ice Stadium, which hosted bandy games, was built for the Winter Universiade 2019.
+Other sports venues built or reconstructed for the Universiade included the Crystal Ice Arena, Platinum Arena, Arena Sever, Ivan Yarygin Sports Palace and Central Stadium.